MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/stream-events-from-power-automate-and-logic-app.md

 #CustomerIntent: As a developer, I want to stream real-time events from my Power Automate and Logic Apps using Fabric event streams.
 ---

-# Stream events from Power Automate and Logic Apps to an eventstream using the Event Hub endpoint
+# Stream events from Power Automate and Logic Apps to an eventstream using the Event Hubs endpoint

-In this tutorial, you learn how to stream real-time events from Power Automate and Logic Apps to Real-Time Intelligence using Event Hub endpoint provided by a custom endpoint source in the  Microsoft Fabric event streams.
+In this tutorial, you learn how to stream real-time events from Power Automate and Logic Apps to Real-Time Intelligence using Event Hubs endpoint provided by a custom endpoint source in the  Microsoft Fabric event streams.

 In this tutorial, you learn how to:

 > [!div class="checklist"]
 >
 > - Create an eventstream and add a custom endpoint source.
-> - Getting the Event Hub endpoint details.
+> - Getting the Event Hubss endpoint details.
 > - Importing and configuring a Power Automate flow.
-> - Connecting Power Automate to the eventstream via the Event Hub endpoint.
+> - Connecting Power Automate to the eventstream via the Event Hubs endpoint.
-> - Connecting Logic Apps to the custom endpoint via the Event Hub.
+> - Connecting Logic Apps to the custom endpoint via the Event Hubs.
 > - Preview data in eventstream.

 ## Prerequisites